CprimeLearningLabs/terraform-aws-intro/labs/optional_material/testing_your_cluster.md

 If you want to verify that the load-balanced cluster actually works, you can follow the instructions below to install an HTTP server on the cluster VMs and then use the load balancer public DNS in a browser to make an HTTP request.

+### Add a Nat Gateway

+The instructions below require public Internet access from the cluster VMs to download the Apache package.
+Since the cluster VMs are on a private subnet, you will need to add a NAT Gateway into your infrastructure to enable Internet access from the private subnet.
+Some of the resources you will need to use include aws_nat_gateway and aws_route_table.

+If you are up to a challenge, you can try to write this code on your own.
+Compare your solution with the code in the `nat.tf` file in the solution folder.

 ### Log into Bastion Host

 The cluster VMs are in a private subnet and can only be accessed indirectly via the bastion host.